 These are people who pretend to be some big authority when they’re not.
 They’re the people who tell you they know all the secrets to re-attraction when there are no secrets.
 They’re the people who charge 49$ for a 70-page ebook, worth no more than 5$.
 They are people like Brad Browning, Clay Andrews, Chris Canwell, Chris Seiter, Dan Bacon, Alexandre Cormont (WMXA), Matthew Hussey, and Michael Fiore, to name a few.

 What bugs me is that these “how to get your ex back” gurus — or, as I call them, fake gurus — are getting out of control.
 They keep dishing out false promises, false hope, false everything.
 They keep preying on the vulnerabilities of brokenhearted people for profit.
 They keep charging way too much for their products and services — and are still increasing their exorbitant prices as I write this.
 And they keep giving the rest of us — legit breakup advice content creators — a bad rep.

 At this point, someone really needs to call these people out on their bullshit.
 And it just so looks like that’s going to be me.

 The BS behind The Gurus #1: The Marketing

 There are a lot of issues with the marketing conventional “get your ex back” gurus use.
 Below are just some of the most glaring issues that piss me off the most.

 1. Content is just an ad in disguise

-And while there’s nothing wrong with conversion-focused articles — I have a lot of them too — it is wrong when they’re exclusively conversion-driven instead of value-driven.
+And while there’s nothing wrong with conversion-driven articles — I have a lot of them too — it is wrong when they’re exclusively conversion-driven instead of value-driven.